Kyiv: Attractions

 It is said that one can walk from one end of Kyiv to the other in the summertime without leaving the shade of its many trees.
 Most characteristic are the horse-chestnuts (каштани, kashtany).

 Kyiv is known as a green city with two botanical gardens and numerous large and small parks.
 The National Museum of the History of Ukraine in the Second World War is here, which offers both indoor and outdoor displays of military history and equipment surrounded by verdant hills overlooking the Dnieper river.

-Among the numerous islands, Venetsianskyi (or Hydropark) is the most developed.
+Among the numerous islands, Venetsiiskyi (or Hydropark) is the most developed.
 It is accessible by metro or by car, and includes an amusement park, swimming beaches, boat rentals, and night clubs.
+Other major islands include Trukhaniv, Muromets, and Dolobetskyi.
 The Victory Park (Park Peremohy) near Darnytsia subway station is a popular destination for strollers, joggers, and cyclists.
 Boating, fishing, and water sports are popular pastimes in Kyiv.
 The area lakes and rivers freeze over in the winter and ice fishermen are a frequent sight, as are children with their ice skates.
 However, the peak of summer draws out a greater mass of people to the shores for swimming or sunbathing, with daytime high temperatures sometimes reaching 30 to 34 C.

-The centre of Kyiv (Independence Square and Khreschatyk Street) becomes a large outdoor party place at night during summer months, with thousands of people having a good time in nearby restaurants, clubs and outdoor cafes.
+The centre of Kyiv (Maidan Nezalezhnosti and Khreshchatyk Street) becomes a large outdoor party place at night during summer months, with thousands of people having a good time in nearby restaurants, clubs and outdoor cafes.
 The central streets are closed for auto traffic on weekends and holidays.
-Andriyivskyy Descent is one of the best known historic streets and a major tourist attraction in Kyiv.
-The hill is the site of the Castle of Richard the Lionheart; the baroque-style St Andrew's Church; the home of Kyiv born writer, Mikhail Bulgakov; the monument to Yaroslav the Wise, the Grand Prince of Kyiv and of Novgorod; and numerous other monuments.
+Andriivskyi Descent is one of the best known historic streets and a major tourist attraction in Kyiv.
+The hill is the site of the Castle of Richard the Lionheart; the baroque-style St Andrew's Church; the home of the Kyiv-born writer Mikhail Bulgakov; the monument to Yaroslav the Wise, the Grand Prince of Kyiv and Novgorod; and numerous other monuments.

-A wide variety of farm produce is available in many of Kyiv's farmer markets with the Besarabsky Market in the very centre of the city being most famous.
+A wide variety of farm produce is available in many of Kyiv's farmer markets with the Bessarabskyi Market in the very centre of the city being most famous.
 Each residential region has its own market, or rynok.
 Here one will find table after table of individuals hawking everything imaginable: vegetables, fresh and smoked meats, fish, cheese, honey, dairy products such as milk and home-made smetana (sour cream), caviar, cut flowers, housewares, tools and hardware, and clothing.
 Each of the markets has its own unique mix of products with some markets devoted solely to specific wares such as automobiles, car parts, pets, clothing, flowers, and other things.

-At the city's southern outskirts, near the historic Pyrohiv village, there is an outdoor museum, officially called the Museum of Folk Architecture and Life of Ukraine It has an area of 1.5 km2.
+At the city's southern outskirts, near the historic Pyrohiv village, there is an outdoor museum officially called the Museum of Folk Architecture and Life of Ukraine.
+It has an area of 1.5 km2.
 This territory houses several "mini-villages" that represent by region the traditional rural architecture of Ukraine.